HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 The second knife stops barely touching Serena’s arterial, as the King’s hand freezes midway in the most awkward way imaginable.

-Serena didn’t move away her eyesight.
+Serena didn’t break her eye contact even once.
-She didn’t even try to doge the first knife.
+She didn’t even try to doge the first knife, which conveniently means that she avoided having her arterial sliced open by the second knife just in time.
-With the second knife kissing her neck, she speaks with a perfectly calm voice that is so out of character for someone who just turned 18:
+With that second knife still kissing her neck,
+Serena speaks in a perfectly calm voice that is so out of character for someone who just turned 18:
-“… like I said, if you could stop trying to kill me, maybe we could talk it out.
+“… like I said, if you could stop trying to kill me, maybe we could work out an actual solution for the Kingdom.
-Have a nice chat, and maybe even save the kingdom.”
+Have a nice chat, and maybe even save everyone.”
 She looks at the old king, who is now frozen in place, drowning in his own internal conflicts.